Builtbyjb/tide/README.md

 # Tide

 ## Documentation
+** Warning: do not work on windows machines **
+Support for windows machines would come at a later date.

 Run *tide init* to create a tide.toml file.

 *tide run [command]* to run a list of commands assigned to variable ("dev", "prod", "test") in